Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Numerical Results

 \section{Numerical Results}

-This section explores the practical effectiveness of our proposed graphical event identification model by using the real-world dataset.
-As detailed below, we test our model on the PMU measurements and the related event logs of interconnection B. Interconnection B consists of approximately 136,000 miles of transmission lines and serves more than 80 million people in 14 states.
-The whole dataset includes about 4,800 event data samples that consist of line outage, transformer outage (XFMR), and frequency event, as well as 4,800 data samples under normal conditions.
-After data cleaning, the event dataset, including the PMU measurements and the related event labels, is randomly divided into three separate subsets for training (70$\%$ of the total data), validation (15$\%$ of the total data), and testing (15$\%$ of the total data).
+This section explores the practical effectiveness of our proposed graphical event classification model by using a real-world dataset.
+As detailed below, we test our model on PMU measurements and the related event logs of interconnection B. Interconnection B consists of approximately 136,000 miles of transmission lines and serves more than 80 million people in 14 states.
+The entire dataset includes about 4,800 event data samples, including line outages, transformer outages (XFMR), and frequency events, as well as 4,800 data samples under normal conditions.
+After data cleaning, the available dataset, including the PMU measurements and related event labels, is randomly divided into three separate subsets for training (70$\%$ of the total data), validation (15$\%$ of the total data), and testing (15$\%$ of the total data).
 Moreover, to make the model development procedure more rigorous so as to ensure that the proposed model has good reliability, we have applied a $k$-fold cross-validation strategy, where $k$ is selected as 5 in this work.
 Specifically, all data except the testing set is partitioned into $k$ disjoint folds and one of the $k$ folds is used as the validation set while using all remaining folds as the training set.
 This procedure is repeated until each of the $k$ folds has served for model validation.
 In other words, all data in the available dataset have been treated as unseen data for model development.
 When the training process completes, all data in the testing set is treated as unseen data to assess the final performance of our model.